qir-alliance/pyqir/examples/README.md

 ## Branching

-PyQIR supports branching on boolean conditions as shown in [if_bool.py](if_bool.py).
+iqm_pyqir supports branching on boolean conditions as shown in [if_bool.py](if_bool.py).
 It's also possible to use a measurement result as the condition as shown in [if_result.py](if_result.py).

 ## External functions

-[external_functions.py](external_functions.py) shows how to call external functions using PyQIR.
+[external_functions.py](external_functions.py) shows how to call external functions using iqm_pyqir.
 The functions are declared in the module with the type of its parameters and return value, but without an implementation, so it can be linked with a separate library at compile time.